Do you like doing laundry?

 But how much does each client pay?

-As a Laundry Care associate, you’ll be entitled to an approximate 60% of your earnings.
-That means you’ll make $20 per regular bag and $40 per extra-large bag.
+As a Laundry Care Provider, you’ll be entitled to an approximate 60% of the client invoice.

-Basically it comes down to this: the more loads you do, the more money you earn.
+Basically, it comes down to this, the more orders you do, the more money you earn.

-Here is the link to the registration form.
+Here is the link to the application form.

 It will ask for the basic information you expect on an application, as well as a few other, more specific kinds of questions.